thiswillbeyourgithub/LogseqPDFImporter/README.md

 * `python __init__.py path_to_pdf --md_path path_to_md --edn_path path_to_edn`

 ## TODO
 * fix: the location of the highlights in logseq is wrong (meaning they don't appear at the right location in logseq's pdf reader) Currently I rely on blind workarounds and the areas don't appear at the right location.
 It's still usable to quickly go to the right page though.
+[Link to a helpful discussion](https://github.com/e-zz/logseq-pdf-extract/discussions/3#discussioncomment-7888760)
 * infer color via numpy instead of colormath (broken)